tomwaldnz/HomeAssistantExamples/README.md

 The automations work with home assistant `2025.04.1'.
 I have modified the automations very slightly to add them to this git repo, there may be minor errors from the copy / paste / edit process.

-I use [hass-airtouch](https://github.com/TheNoctambulist/hass-airtouch), which as of April 2025 is actively maintained.
+I use the [hass-airtouch](https://github.com/TheNoctambulist/hass-airtouch) integration, which as of April 2025 is actively maintained.
 Automations for this integration are in the "hass-airtouch" folder.

 The "airtouch4-deprecated" folder contains automations based on older integration I used to use.
 That integration is not longer maintained and doesn't work with HA 2025.